🖥️ Setting Up Terminal for Windows

 Many of our starter packs (and many tech tutorials in general!) assume that you have Terminal and you know how to use it.
 While this is automatically installed on your computer if you have macOS, it’s a bit more complicated if your operating system is Windows.
 If you need to use Terminal but have the Windows operating system, this starter pack is for you!
 We’ll walk you through how to install the Ubuntu Subsystem for Windows, set up your home directory, and some basic Unix commands.

-At any point during the hackathon, if you have technical questions, hit up our help queue.
+At any point during the hackathon, if you have technical questions, hit up our .
 If you have questions or feedback specific to this starter pack, tell us (DM Murad on Slack!).
 Thanks for coming, and good luck!

 Murad, Cal Hacks Director

 👩🏼🏫 Let’s Install the Ubuntu subsystem for Windows

 - On your Windows Search Bar, search up Ubuntu